 Common Reasons Why VA Rejects Private Medical Opinions

-The VA is not obligated to accept all independent medical opinions, and it may even reject the opinions of VA doctors in some cases.
+The VA is not obligated to accept all independent medical opinions.
+It may even reject the opinions of VA doctors in some cases.
 Independent medical opinions can be rejected for a variety of reasons, including cases in which doctors based their opinions solely on the testimony of the PTSD claimant.

 The VA could also determine that an independent medical opinion was uninformed and based on an incomplete review of a Veteran’s medical history.
 In other cases, the doctor may have provided insufficient reasons to justify their conclusion that the Veteran suffers from PTSD.

-Another reason for rejecting the findings of an independent medical opinions includes a doctor’s failure to address a significant period of time between a Veteran’s discharge and a PTSD diagnosis.
-The VA could also reject an independent medical opinion when the agency feels that that the doctor is relying on inaccurate facts in the PTSD analysis.
+Another reason for rejecting the findings of an independent medical opinion includes a doctor’s failure to address a significant period of time between a Veteran’s discharge and a PTSD diagnosis.
+The VA could also reject an independent medical opinion.
+This is when the agency feels that the doctor is relying on inaccurate facts in the PTSD analysis.